-Itraconazole is metabolized predominately by the cytochrome P450 3A4 isoenzyme system (CYP3A4), resulting in the formation of several metabolites, including hydroxyitraconazole, the major metabolite.
+Itraconazole is metabolized predominately by the cytochrome P450 3A4 isoenzyme system (CYP3A4), resulting in the formation of several metabolites.
+Hydroxyitraconazole, the major metabolite, has in vitro antifungal activity comparable to itraconazole.
 Results of a pharmacokinetics study suggest that itraconazole may undergo saturable metabolism with multiple dosing.

-Fecal excretion of the parent drug varies between 3-18% of the dose.
-Renal excretion of the parent drug is less than 0.03% of the dose.
-About 40% of the dose is excreted as inactive metabolites in the urine.
+Based on an oral dose, fecal excretion of the parent drug varies between 3-18% of the dose.
+Renal excretion of itraconazole and the active metabolite hydroxyitraconazole account for less than 1% of an intravenous dose.
+Itraconazole is excreted mainly as inactive metabolites in urine (35%) and feces (54%) within one week of an oral dose.
 No single excreted metabolite represents more than 5% of a dose.
-Itraconazole total plasma clearance averaged 381 ± 95 mL/minute following intravenous administration.
+Itraconazole mean total plasma clearance is 278 ± 79 mL/min following intravenous administration.
+A mean of 89.2% of the administered intravenous dose of hydroxypropyl- β -cyclodextrin is excreted in urine.
 (See CONTRAINDICATIONS and PRECAUTIONS: Drug Interactions for more information.)

-Special Populations:
+Special Populations